 The first Newtones recording was the sole South Island contribution to Propeller’s Class of 81 compilation.
 ‘My Way’, an original, featured their soon-to-be characteristic flanged guitars and overdubs.
 A four track single followed in May 1981 and caused industry consternation when it reached No.13 on the NZ Singles Chart.
 Its "White Album" inspired cover came in six different colours and was the work of artist Robin Neate.

 Visuals were an important Newtones component.
 Peake designed their posters and the band included a number of artists and filmmakers in their immediate circle.
-A second single ‘My World’/ 'Incidentally Dreaming’ was self-released in February 1982 but a third never eventuated (although the projected A-side ‘All Around The World’ later appeared on a Failsafe compilation).
+A second single ‘My World’/ 'Incidentally Dreaming’ was self-released in February 1982 but a third never eventuated (although the projected A-side ‘All Around The World’ later appeared on Failsafe's Accident compilation).

 Brooks went on to play in Murder Incorporated and The White Boys.
 Peake helped set up Zanzibar, one of Christchurch’s first clubs, where he also DJ'd before returning to Australia.
 He died in 2010.